YongjoonYoun/homepage/content/authors/admin/_index.md

 Prior to joining OSU, I spent 2 years as a research associate at National University of Singapore (NUS), focusing on the economics of aging and measurement.

-My research interests lie in labor economics, health economics, the economics of aging, and public economics.
+My research interests lie in labor, health, aging, and public economics.
 I use causal inference methods to address my research questions.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.